 Step 2: Gather information about the programs in which you are interested by browsing through the program descriptions on our web site.

-Visit the International Affairs office (420 University Terrace) or talk to Arlen Etling in 103 Ag Hall.
+Visit the International Affairs office (420 University Terrace) or talk to Jon Kerrigan in 310E Ag Hall.
 Speak with a study abroad advisor and/or research the programs in which you are interested by making use of the extensive library of college catalogs and reference materials in 420 University Terrace.

 Step 3: Talk with your academic advisor.
 Ask for guidelines regarding recommended courses that will fit into your degree.